PimMiii/Data-Science-IoT-KP02/README.md

 this was a quick process.
 <img src="img/embed.png"/>

-Now came the hardest and for now impossible problem to solve.
+Now came the hardest and, for now, impossible problem to solve.
 How can I make the bot check the data from ThingSpeak every x seconds, and act on it when a task is reported as completed.
-the coroutine / async/await programming is still out of my league, and i'll have to do some learning and researching on that kind of programming/structure before I can solve this problem I'm afraid.
+the coroutine / async/await programming is still out of my league, and I'll have to do some learning and researching on that kind of programming/structure before I can solve this problem I'm afraid.
 My first couple solutions weren't fruitious.